 "While Lois is on her way to an auction featuring South American items, a man asks her to purchase an Inca tapestry for him.
 Soon after, the man is killed and the tapestry is stolen from Lois, so she, Jimmy, and Clark follow the murderer to Lima to find the tapestry and catch the criminals behind the murder."

-On this day in 1953, Tom Corbett, Space Cadet aired "The Raiders of the Asteroids."
+On this day in 1953 (in the U.S.), Tom Corbett, Space Cadet aired "The Raiders Of The Asteroids."
+Officially, this served as the ninth episode in the program's second season.
 According to our friends at IMDB.com, here's that adventure's plot summary:

 "Space outlaws are preying on prospectors searching for uranium on remote asteroids.
 Tom and his fellow cadets are ordered to disguise themselves as miners in order to break-up the ruthless gang."